Portrait of a Lady on Fire: Release

 On 22 August 2018, film distributor mk2 began the sale of international rights to the film, with Pyramide Films acquiring the distribution rights for France.
 On 10 February 2019, Curzon Artificial Eye acquired the rights for the United Kingdom, Karma Films did so for Spain, Cinéart for Benelux, and Folkets Bio for Sweden.
 A few days after its premiere at Cannes, Neon and Hulu acquired North American distribution rights in a heated auction that also saw offers from Sony Pictures Classics and Netflix.

 Portrait of a Lady on Fire was released in France on 18 September 2019.
 The film premiered theatrically in the United States as a limited release on 6 December 2019, followed by a wide release on 14 February 2020.
 It was released in the United Kingdom on 28 February 2020.

 Home media

-The DVD and Blu-ray for Zone 2 was released by Pyramide Video on 18 February 2020.
+The DVD and Blu-ray was released in France by Pyramide Video on 18 February 2020, in Germany by Alamode Film (which would also be included in a limited-edition set box set alongside four other films by Sciamma), and in the UK by Curzon Artificial Eye on 8 June that same year.
 The film was released as VOD on Hulu on 27 March 2020.
-The DVD for Region 1 and Blu-ray for Region A was released by The Criterion Collection on 23 June 2020.
+The DVD and Blu-ray in North America were released by The Criterion Collection on 23 June 2020.
+In Australia, though it did not release on Blu-ray, it was released on DVD by Madman Entertainment.

+The cover for The Criterion Collection release is a painting by Hélène Delmaire.